Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 Disadvantages of Single-Member LLCs

-While single-member LLCs offer many benefits, we’ve listed some potential drawbacks you should know about.
+While a single-member LLC offers many benefits, we’ve listed some potential drawbacks you should know about.

 1. Limited Personal Liability Protection

-While it’s true that single-member LLCs offer personal liability protection, there are times when the law can ‘pierce the veil’.
+While it’s true that a single-member LLC offers personal liability protection, there are times when the law can ‘pierce the veil’.
 This happens if the business owner does not make a clear separation between the business entity and their personal finances.

 For instance, when the owner mixes business and personal funds or mingles business assets with personal assets.
 Fraudulent behavior can also weaken the liability protection.
 Here’s an example of how this can happen.